biancabuzila/ProgramareAvansata/Laborator_8/readme.md

 **Update pom.xml, in order to add the database driver to the project libraries.**

-Am adăgat dependența necesară și am instalat jar-ul corespunzător.
+Am adăugat dependența necesară și am descărcat jar-ul corespunzător.

 **Create a singleton class in order to manage a connection to the database.**